junxit/us-congress-bills-117/bill.md

   - **(1)** by redesignating subsections (b) through (d) as subsections (d) through (f), respectively; and
   - **(2)** by inserting the following after subsection (a):
     > - **(b)** *Program* As part of the activities authorized under section 209 of the Department of Energy Organization Act (42 U.S.C.
 7139), the Director shall carry out a research program in elementary particle physics and advanced technology research and development to improve the understanding of the fundamental properties of the universe, including constituents of matter and energy and the nature of space and time.
-    > - **(c)** *High energy frontier research* As part of the program described in subsection (a), the Director shall carry out research using high energy accelerators and advanced detectors, including accelerators and detectors that will function as national user facilities, to create and study interactions of elementary particles and investigate fundamental forces.
+    > - **(c)** *High energy frontier research* As part of the program described in subsection (b), the Director shall carry out research using high energy accelerators and advanced detectors, including accelerators and detectors that will function as national user facilities, to create and study interactions of elementary particles and investigate fundamental forces.

 - **(b)** *International collaboration* Section 305(d) of the Department of Energy Research and Innovation Act (42 U.S.C.
 18643(d)), as redesignated under subsection (a), is amended to read as follows:
   > - **(d)** *International collaboration* The Director shall—